ParadosBoy/MatrixMarketVectorToPetsc/README.md

 First, copy the project files to ${PETSC_DIR}/src/mat/tests.
 Then modify the makefile in the current directory: add "readvec: readvec.o ex72mmio.o"

 ## How to use
-Same as ex72, make file and then "./readvec -fin <infile> -fout <outfile>"
+Same as ex72, make file and then "./readvec -fin infile_name(always is .mtx) -fout outfile_name"